-The FFT model serves as a step-down or diversion from higher levels of care and seeks to understand and intervene with the youth within their network of systems including, family, peers, school and neighborhood/community.
-FFT is targeted towards youth between the ages of 11 - 18, however, the service is available to any youth under the age of 21 who meets medical necessity criteria.
+Multisystemic Therapy (MST) is an intensive, evidence-based treatment program provided in home and community settings for youth with significant clinical impairment in disruptive behavior, mood, and/or substance use.
+MST is a rehabilitative service that may serve as a step-down or diversion from higher levels of care and seeks to understand and intervene with youth within their network of systems including family, peers, school, and neighborhood/community.
+MST includes engagement with the youth's family, caregivers and natural supports.
+MST is targeted towards youth between the ages of 11 - 18, however, the service is available to any youth under the age of 21 who meets medical necessity criteria.